BhavaniSahu/BhavaniSahu.github.io/test/_posts/2026-08-12-welcome-to-my-blog.md

 ---
+---
 layout: single
-title: "Learning "
+title: "Learning Journey"
-excerpt: "A short preview text showing what I am learning."
+excerpt: "This short summary text will appear directly on the homepage."
+---

+Your actual post content or writing goes right down here...

 ---